Joseph C. Kunz, Jr.

 Freedom, Responsibility, and the Cost of Avoidance

 Freedom is one of the most abused words in modern life.
-Volume I treats it seriously.
+Volume 1 treats it as a serious word—and therefore a serious burden.

 These essays argue that freedom is not sustained by rights alone, but by responsibility willingly carried.
-They examine how avoidance of responsibility—personal, moral, and cultural—creates fragility rather than compassion, and how systems built to eliminate discomfort often end by eroding dignity.
+They examine how avoidance—personal, moral, and cultural—creates fragility disguised as compassion, and how systems designed to eliminate discomfort often end by eroding dignity.

-Rather than defending freedom rhetorically, Volume I examines what free people must be capable of if freedom is to survive.
+Rather than defending freedom rhetorically, Volume 1 asks what free people must be capable of if freedom is to survive.

 Clarity as a Moral Act

-A central theme of Volume I is the relationship between language and truth.
+A central theme of Volume 1 is the relationship between language and truth.

-Several essays examine how vague language, borrowed assumptions, and intellectual outsourcing weaken judgment and make manipulation easier.
-Clear thinking and precise language are treated not as academic preferences, but as acts of resistance in a culture that rewards confusion and conformity.
+Several essays examine how vague speech, borrowed assumptions, and outsourced thinking weaken judgment and make manipulation easier.
+Clear thinking and precise language are treated not as academic preferences, but as acts of resistance in a culture that profits from confusion and conformity.

-This volume challenges readers to examine not just what they think, but how they think—and whose words they are using when they do.
+This volume challenges readers to examine not just what they think, but how they think—and whose words they’re using when they do.

 The Builder’s Ethic